-Is it possible to set up a VPN on Apple TV?
+Is it possible to set up a VPN on Apple TV 4k (2nd Gen)?
 The short answer is “no”.
-Apple doesn’t allow for VPN configurations on the Apple TV.
-However, if you’re wanting to stream content from Netflix, Hulu or any other geo-restricted service, there is another option: Smart DNS.
-Here’s a quick setup tutorial for your Apple TV.
+Apple still doesn’t allow for VPN configurations on any version of the Apple TV.
+However, if you’re wanting to stream content from Netflix, Disney+, Hulu or any other geo-restricted service, there are other options you can try, and we’re going to cover three of the most popular here.

-The important thing to remember is that you need a VPN service that offers both VPN and Smart DNS products.
-Not clear about the difference between the two?
+Are you not clear about the difference between the two?
 Check out my guide to SmartDNS here.

 *Note: Some of the links found is this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of these services.
 I don’t recommend anything I don’t personally use, however, and I work with each provider to offer exclusive discounts for you, such as 3 months of free service with ExpressVPN.

 Option 1: Use a VPN on Apple TV via your WiFi Router